 What Do the Numbers on Golf Balls Mean?

-One-digit golf ball numbers act as identification symbols so that players can find their balls among playing partners.
+One-digit ball numbers act as identification symbols so that players can find their balls among playing partners.
 These digits range most often between 0 and 9.

 Three-digit labeled golf balls are less common.
 When used, these numbers usually denote the golf balls dimple pattern and number.
-While it is informative to the characteristics of the golf ball, manufacturers have used it as an advertisement for their golf ball product models.

 What’s Inside of a Golf Ball?